Musti2735/40-Days-JS-Projects/Counter/readme.md

-TR ----- Artırma, eksiltme ve resetleme
+TR ----- Butona tıklandığında artırma, eksiltme veya resetleme yapan uygulama

-EN ----- Increment, decrement and reset
+EN ----- Application that increments, decrements or resets when the button is clicked